portf24/IgorsCaseStudy1/README.md

 ## About me

 - Transitioning from a career in the electronic industry, I'm now eager to delve into the world of entry-level analytics.
 Armed with a Google Data Analytics Professional Certificate, I'm driven by a passion for technology and a knack for solving intricate problems.
-My journey has been marked by a constant engagement with data analysis, whether it's troubleshooting electronic equipment, quality control, or engineering solutions for everyday challenges.
+Constantly engaging with data analysis has marked my journey, whether it's troubleshooting electronic equipment, quality control, or engineering solutions for everyday challenges.

-- I thrive on challenging and diverse projects and am committed to continuous learning and professional growth.
-My analytical prowess, honed through real-world case studies and hands-on experience, positions me well for success in this dynamic field.
+- I thrive on tackling challenging, diverse projects and am continually seek opportunities to learn and grow.
+Through real-world case studies and hands-on experience, I’ve built strong analytical skills that help me solve problems and bring meaningful insights to every project I take on.

 ## Skills:

 ### R programming, SQL, Big Query, Tableau, Google Sheets,
-### Microsoft Applications: Word, Excel, Access, Power Point
+### Microsoft Applications: Word, Excel, Access, PowerPoint
 #### For a comprehensive overview of my skills and experiences, please use this link - [resume](Igors_Resume.pdf)

 ## Project: